 - Hire a certified radon measurement professional to perform the test in your home

-If the radon level is high, homeowners should take action to reduce it.
-Fix your home if the radon level is higher than the Canadian Guideline of 200 Becquerels per metre cubed (Bq/m3).
-Radon levels in most homes can be reduced by approximately 80% for about the same cost as other common home repairs such as replacing the air conditioner or furnace.
+If the radon level is higher than the Canadian guideline of 200 Becquerels per meter cubed (Bq/m³), fix your home.
+Radon levels in most homes can be reduced by about 80% for the same cost as repairing or replacing things such as your furnace or air conditioner.

-A building permit is not required to undertake radon mitigation in existing buildings where the work involved is non-structural, does not affect HVAC or plumbing systems or fire protection and the mitigation work does not interfere or pose a threat to the health and safety of the occupants.
+A building permit is not required in existing homes for most radon reduction projects, as long as the work is non-structural, doesn't affect the plumbing, HVAC, or fire protection systems, and does not interfere with or pose a threat to the health and safety of the occupants.

 New home construction - requirements for radon gas mitigation

-Construction of a new house, semi-detached house, townhouse, or residential addition will require radon gas mitigation measures in compliance with the Ontario Building Code.
-Part 9 of the Ontario Building Code contains prescriptive compliance methods for soil gas mitigation.
+When building a new house, semi-detached house, townhouse or residential addition, radon mitigation measures must comply with the Ontario Building Code.

 The building permit applicant must provide a completed Radon Mitigation Form with the building permit application.